Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Hard/Second/README.md

 ![image](https://github.com/Velatryx/CTF-Writeups/blob/main/AcademyLabs/TryHackMe/Hard/Second/Images/Screenshot%20From%202026-08-02%2021-46-21.png)

-> So after some trial and error, I learned the dbms, column count, etc. Then I wrote a custom script that automates registering a user with a unique email, username (which includes our SQL payloads), and password, and then uses the word count functionality that dumps information from the database.
+> So after some trial and error, I found the column numbers etc. If we do `' UNION SELECT 1,2,3,4-- -` and whatever the number is shown as the username, that column expects a string.
+Then I wrote a custom script that automates registering a user with a unique email, username (which includes our SQL payloads), and password, and then uses the word count functionality that dumps information from the database.
 Please find the script [here](https://github.com/Velatryx/CTF-Writeups/blob/main/AcademyLabs/TryHackMe/Hard/Second/dump.py)

 > Using the python script, I found a user and his password: smokey.